TristanWYL/handwritingfy/README.md

 #### How to configure build for html

-Vite's documentation recommends to use `rollupOptions` for building html entries,
+Vitejs recommends to use `rollupOptions` for building html entries,

 ```js
 rollupOptions: {